Gender-Based Violence Specialized Services Toll-free call & text line 877.757.8297

 206.743.7064

-Our unique partnership with the King County Prosecuting Attorney’s Office to identify survivor-defendants who have been arrested and jailed.
-Our services are to facilitate information and direct resources to improve the quality of life for survivors.
+A unique partnership with the King County Prosecuting Attorney’s Office to provide direct services and resources for survivor-defendants who have been arrested and jailed.

 Services Offered